Navigation: EDITING GENERAL INFO >

 Grant Access for Less Secure Apps

-This first option grants access to your Gmail account, as long as you supply the correct username (your email address) and password, to all applications that Gmail considers to be insufficiently secure, including DONATION.
-This is definitely the simplest solution, and works the most reliably.
+This option (as long as it is still available) grants access to your Gmail account, as long as you supply the correct username (your email address) and password, to all applications that Gmail considers to be insufficiently secure, including DONATION.

-Clicking the Grant Access for Less Secure Apps button will take you to a page in a web browser.
+Choosing to grant access for less secure apps from the prompts that come up will take you to a page in a web browser.
 If you aren't currently logged in to Gmail (or another Google service with the same account), it will first take you to a page where you can log in to the desired account.
-After doing that, you will end up on a page such as the following:
+After doing that, you should end up on a page such as the following:

-If you click the "Turn on" radio button, it will immediately turn that on.
-Close that window (or minimize it) to return to DONATION, and then follow the prompts to try emailing again, and it should work.
+Back in DONATION after doing that, you can follow the prompts to try emailing again, and it should work.
 If it doesn't, please double-check that you have entered the correct Gmail password in the Password field in the configuration window (click "Make password visible, rather than stars" below that field, to make sure you can see it).